wpcommander/wpcommander/README.md

-## This Document is not up to date
+## This Documentation is not up to date.
+We are working with new Documentation.